esfoobar/flaskbook/README.md

 - RPMs and yum
 - Virtualenvs

-## Section 3 - Development environment
+## Section 3 - The Professional Developer Toolbox

 ### Docker